-- validated, and that the Job object has been created; it does not indicate that the job has been processed.
-The - transition of the Job object into the 'completed' state is the only indicator that the job has been printed. - 5158 13.1.2.2 successful-ok-ignored-or-substituted-attributes (0x0001) - The request has succeeded, but some supplied (1) attributes were ignored or (2) unsupported values were - substituted with supported values or were ignored in order to perform the operation without rejecting it. - Unsupported attributes, attribute syntaxes, or values MUST be returned in the Unsupported Attributes - group of the response for all operations.
+- 5559 13.1.2.1 successful-ok (0x0000) - The request has succeeded and no request attributes were substituted or ignored.
+In the case of a response - to a create request, the 'successful-ok' status code indicates that the request was successfully received and - validated, and that the Job object has been created; it does not indicate that the job has been processed.
+The - transition of the Job object into the 'completed' state is the only indicator that the job has been printed. - 13.1.2.2 successful-ok-ignored-or-substituted-attributes (0x0001) - The request has succeeded, but some supplied (1) attributes were ignored or (2) unsupported values were - substituted with supported values or were ignored in order to perform the operation without rejecting it. - Unsupported attributes, attribute syntaxes, or values MUST be returned in the Unsupported Attributes - group of the response for all operations.
 There is an exception to this rule for the query operations: Get- - Printer-Attributes, Get-Jobs, and Get-Job-Attributes for the "requested-attributes" operation attribute only. - When the supplied values of the "requested-attributes" operation attribute are requesting attributes that are - not supported, the IPP object MAY, but is NOT REQUIRED to, return the "requested-attributes" attribute - in the Unsupported Attribute response group (with the unsupported values only).
-See sections 3.1.7 and - 5167 3.2.1.2. - 5168 13.1.2.3 successful-ok-conflicting-attributes (0x0002) - The request has succeeded, but some supplied attribute values conflicted with the values of other supplied - attributes.
+See sections 3.1.7 and - 5573 3.2.1.2. - 5574 13.1.2.3 successful-ok-conflicting-attributes (0x0002) - The request has succeeded, but some supplied attribute values conflicted with the values of other supplied - attributes.
 These conflicting values were either (1) substituted with (supported) values or (2) the attributes - were removed in order to process the job without rejecting it.
 Attributes or values which conflict with other - attributes and have been substituted or ignored MUST be returned in the Unsupported Attributes group of - the response for all operations as supplied by the client.
-See sections 3.1.7 and 3.2.1.2. - 5174 13.1.3 Redirection Status Codes - 5175 This class of status code indicates that further action needs to be taken to fulfill the request. - 5176 There are no status codes defined in IPP/1.1 for this class of status code. - 5177 13.1.4 Client Error Status Codes - This class of status code is intended for cases in which the client seems to have erred.
-The IPP object - 5179 SHOULD return a message containing an explanation of the error situation and whether it is a temporary or - 5180 permanent condition. - 5181 13.1.4.1 client-error-bad-request (0x0400) - The request could not be understood by the IPP object due to malformed syntax (such as the value of a - 5183 fixed length attribute whose length does not match the prescribed length for that attribute see the - Implementer's Guide [IPP-IIG]).
-The IPP application SHOULD NOT repeat the request without - 5185 modifications.
+See sections 3.1.7 and 3.2.1.2. - 5580 13.1.3 Redirection Status Codes - This class of status code indicates that further action needs to be taken to fulfill the request. - There are no status codes defined in IPP/1.0IPP/1.1 for this class of status code. - 5583 13.1.4 Client Error Status Codes - This class of status code is intended for cases in which the client seems to have erred.
+The IPP object - 5585 SHOULD return a message containing an explanation of the error situation and whether it is a temporary or - permanent condition. - 5587 13.1.4.1 client-error-bad-request (0x0400) - The request could not be understood by the IPP object due to malformed syntax (such as the value of a - fixed length attribute whose length does not match the prescribed length for that attribute see the - Implementer's Guide [IPP-IIG]).
+The IPP application SHOULD NOT repeat the request without - 5591 modifications.